symfony/symfony-docs/security/access_denied_handler.rst

 generates a response based on the authentication state:

-* **If the user is not authenticated** (or authenticated anonymously), an authentication entry point is used to generated a response (typically a redirect to the login page or an *401 Unauthorized* response);
+* **If the user is not authenticated** (or authenticated anonymously), an authentication entry point is used to generate a response (typically a redirect to the login page or an *401 Unauthorized* response);
 * **If the user is authenticated, but does not have the required permissions**, a *403 Forbidden* response is generated.